 Bitstamp is a Luxembourg based cryptocurrency exchange founded in 2011 as an alternative to the infamous (then dominant) cryptocurrency exchange Mt.Gox.
-As such, it’s one of the longest-standing bitcoin exchanges in the world.
+After Mt.Gox was hacked many users were looking for a more professional exchange with better security practices.
+They found it in Bitstamp and Bitstamp is still to this day one of the most popular and longest-standing cryptocurrency exchanges in the world.

-It provides a quick sign-up, a user-friendly interface and trading of bitcoin, ether, litecoin, ripple and bitcoin cash against both US Dollars and Euros.
+It provides a quick sign-up, a user-friendly interface and trading of bitcoin, ether, litecoin, ripple and bitcoin cash as well as a range of ethereum tokens against US Dollars, Euros and recently GBP.
 While depositing Euros is free for users in the SEPA region, depositing US Dollars comes with a minimum fee of $7.50 as it has to be done by international bank transfer.
 Bitstamp also allows users to buy bitcoin via credit card - albeit for a hefty 5% fee.